- Free Articles

 Are leg weights OK?

-If you have been told to use weights in class and are concerned about this, I would suggest gently approaching the teacher after class and raising your concerns.
+If you, or one of your students, have been told to use weights in class and are concerned about this, I would suggest gently approaching the teacher after class and raising your concerns.
 Ask if there are any other technique issues that they have noticed that can be worked on without the use of weights.
 If needed, have a private lesson with the teacher to gain confidence in using all of the correct muscles, but do not use weights if they are loading the hips in an uncomfortable way.